Cute Beagle eating grass by a tree.

 Grass Eating is Usually Not a Problem

-In summary, dogs who eat grass are in the large majority.
+In summary, the good news is that dogs who eat grass are in the large majority.
 There are a lot of positive and benign reasons that your dog enjoys his grassy snack.
 For the most part this should not be a problem.
 Just make sure you are feeding him a well-balance diet.
 If you use commercial dog food, make sure it has the AACFO seal of approval.
-If you provide a home cooked meal, please consult with your primary vet or a dietary specialist to make sure you are including all of the key nutrients and ingredients for your dog’s good health.

 Scroll to Top